Muhammad-Romli/Vector-Seek/README.md

 ## What i learn from this project:

 - Using External Library
-- Creating my own data structure that contain things l
+- Creating my own data structure that contain things like metadata and keep transforming it through multiple functions
 - Creating advance Data Pipelines
 - Formatting